-Madrid, September 26, 2018.- Tourists’ motivations and travel intentions have evolved in recent years in search of new experiences and personal enrichment.
-So much so that, the main tourist attraction for which Spain is known, sun and beach, is losing interest among foreign visitors, as opposed to the increase of the cultural, active and natural offer.
+Madrid, 26 September 2018.- Tourists’ motivations and travel intentions have evolved in recent years in search of new experiences and personal enrichment.
+So much so, that the main tourist attraction for which Spain is known, sun and beach, is losing interest among foreign visitors, as opposed to the increase of the cultural, active and natural offer.

 This huge data sample (Big Data), added to Natural Language Processing and Artificial Intelligence technologies in which Mabrian Technologies is specialised, have allowed to extract dynamics and trends, that have been analysed together with the tourism consultancy agency Interface Tourism Spain.

-If we look at the trends that these interests follow in the year-on-year comparison 2018 vs 2017, we can observe how the interest related to sun and beach and nightlife products clearly loses prominence (-10% and -7%, respectively), respect to alternative tourist products such as wellness (+14%), natural (+9%) and active (+6%).
+If we look at the trends that these interests follow in the year-on-year comparison 2018 vs 2017, we can observe how the interest related to sun and beach and nightlife products clearly loses prominence (-10% and -7%, respectively), with respect to alternative tourist products such as wellness (+14%), natural (+9%) and active (+6%).

 This would allow many Spanish tourist destinations to reduce their exposure to the intermediated market, compete in better conditions after the return to the international tourist market of Mediterranean competitors with an aggressive pricing policy, and rethink the pricing strategy to provide added value beyond exclusively sun and beach tourism.